The MPNP for Skilled Workers is locally driven. And aims to meet the needs of Manitoba employers.

 Submit an Expression of Interest

-Following a thorough assessment, the MPNP nominates successful candidates to make a separate application to the Government of Canada for permanent resident visas for you and your family.
+After a thorough assessment, the MPNP nominates successful candidates to make a separate application to the Government of Canada for permanent resident visas for you and your family.

-There are two pathways to Manitoba:
+Further, there are two pathways to Manitoba:

 Who cannot apply to the MPNP?